beyondix/Comdirect.REST.Auth.CSharp/README.md

 You need to activate the TAN in your comdirect PhotoTAN app.
 If you provide the wrong TAN three times in a row your account is blocked.
 After two not successfull attempts you can reset the error counter at the comdirect website.

+In current version you have one minute to activate you TAN.
+So please prepare your mobile phone with the photoTAN App before.

 ## Usage

 See sample: `Comdirect.Auth.CSharp.Sample`.
 This is a console app where you can test the code.